Equity, Diversity and Inclusion Strategy

 Toronto Community Housing is committed to equity, diversity, inclusion, and accessibility in employment.
 Our goal is a diverse, inclusive, and barrier-free workplace that reflects the communities we serve.
 We recognize that diversity makes our organization and teams better and stronger.
 As you read through our job postings and requirements, we encourage you to apply even if you don’t meet all the requirements.

-If you have questions about the hiring process, please contact the Human Resources department at Human.Resources@torontohousing.ca.
+If you have questions about the hiring process, please contact the People and Culture department at People.Culture@torontohousing.ca.

 Diversity Demographic Self-identification Questionnaire